decentralized-identity/sidetree/docs/implementation.md

-      "transactionTimeHash": "The hash associated with the transaction time.", "anchorString": "The string written to the blockchain for this transaction.", "transactionFeePaid": "A number representing the fee paid for this transaction.", "normalizedTransactionFee": "A number representing the normalized transaction fee used for proof-of-fee calculation."
+      "transactionTimeHash": "The hash associated with the transaction time.", "anchorString": "The string written to the blockchain for this transaction.", "transactionFeePaid": "A number representing the fee paid for this transaction.", "normalizedTransactionFee": "A number representing the normalized transaction fee used for proof-of-fee calculation.", "writer": "A string representing the writer of the transaction.
+Used in the value time lock calculations."
     },
     ...
   ]